 Sassi of Matera, Matera’s Cathedral, Piazza Vittoria Veneto, the cave – house of Matera, the Palombaro Lungo in Matera, Zucchini, Musma Museum of Matera, Rock Churches, and Casa Grotta di Vico Solitario museum are some of the best things to do in Matera, Italy.

 Sasso Caveoso and Sasso Barisano are the chief districts in Sassi of Matera, where you can see the unique nature of Matera, which you can’t find anywhere else in Europe.

 Some of the favorite dishes here are Pignata (sheep meat), Pupazzella, Calzone di Verdura (pizza, peppers), Cotechinata (pork, tomato), Grano dolce (wheat, walnuts), Ciallèdd (bread, potatoes, eggs), Crapiata (lentils, peas, beans), and Giambotta (potato, tomato).

 You won’t find a wide range of shopping items in Matera, but you can still check out small shops, markets, and antiques, to name a few.

-Monopoli is located 25 km from Matera, and its historical and natural beauty never fails to capture the hearts of travelers.
-You can find Castellana Grotte’s stunning rock formations and unique stalactites there, in Monopoli.
+Monopoli has located 25 km from Matera, and its historical and natural beauty never fails to capture travelers’ hearts.
+You can find Castellana Grotte’s stunning rock formations and unique stalactites there in Monopoli.